-It is important not to forget this dark period in our history.
-As Jean-Claude Barreau and Guillaume Bigot say in "Toute l'histoire du monde de la préhistoire à nos jours": "The French, and for that matter all Westerners, have become, for the most part, men without a past, "immémorants".
+It's important not to forget this dark period in our history.
+As Jean-Claude Barreau and Guillaume Bigot put it in "Toute l'histoire du monde de la préhistoire à nos jours": "The French, and indeed all Westerners, have become, for the most part, men without a past, 'immémorants'".
 The presence of this fresco in the public space requires an explanation to give meaning to the images and question our history.

 Location